How To Pay for Your Wedding

 Some wedding dates are more expensive than others.
 Weddings around Valentine’s Day, New Year’s Eve, Christmas bank holidays etc. tend to be a lot are more costly.
 Why not opt for a date that is personally significant to you and your partner instead.

 Commit to cutbacks

-You’ll need to make cutbacks elsewhere to balance things out as you start to spend on your wedding planning.
-Examine all your outgoings each month.
+You’ll need to make cutbacks elsewhere to balance things out as you start to book vendors etc. Examine all your outgoings each month.
 Do you really need that gym subscription?
 We know everyone likes to look their best for their wedding, but getting out for a walk or a jog is just as good, with the added bonus of not costing you anything.
 Skip the queue at the deli counter and start bringing packed lunches to work.
 Aside from treating yourself here and there, cut out the regular habit of popping in for take-away coffees.
 Why not even switch your electricity or gas supplier to take advantage of switcher/new customer deals.

 Resist the credit card

 Don’t start off on the wrong foot by paying for things with money that you don’t have.
 Our advice would be to resist the credit card for the vast majority of your wedding expenses.
 However, in certain cases, such as booking venues, you might have no choice but to use the card.
 Ensure however that you are paying off the balance in full and on time every month.
 If you fall into the trap of only paying off the minimum payment the interest charged on this alone could see you raiding your emergency fund!

 Need to borrow?
 Use an ethical lender